-This fudge recipe only uses three ingredients, so it’s great when you need a sweet treat fast!
+This 3 Ingredient Cream Cheese Fudge recipe is great when you need a sweet treat fast!
 Cream cheese gives this candy tangy flavor and luscious texture.

 This might just be my favorite advent recipe so far.
 It’s so quick to make and the end result tastes like you’ve toiled over a hot pot of boiling candy.
 I will be making many batches in the next couple of weeks, because I want to share this revelation with everyone!